IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

    streams_conf = build_streams_config(service_name=service_name, credentials=c)
    ```

+## Creating a simple Hello World! streaming application

+To create a simple streaming application you must first create a Topology object.
+A topology object represents a declaration of a streaming application that will be executed by a Streams instance as a job:

+      ```python
+      from streamsx.topology.topology import Topology
+      from streamsx.topology.context import *
+      from streamsx.topology import context
+      topo = Topology('hello_world')
+      hw = topo.source(['World!', 'Hello'])
+      hw.print()
+      ```

 ## Submitting the job to the Streaming Analytics service

-Submit the `topo` object, which represents the app topology, to the `STREAMING_ANALYTICS_SERVICE` context.
+Submit the `topo` object, which represents the application topology, to the `STREAMING_ANALYTICS_SERVICE` context.
 The config object contains the credentials required to access the service:

 ```python
 context.submit('STREAMING_ANALYTICS_SERVICE', topo, config=streams_conf)
 ```

-After your application is built by the Streaming Analytics service, you can monitor the app through the Streams Console in your service.
+After your application is running in the Streaming Analytics service, you can monitor the application through the Streams Console in your service.

 ## Viewing the streaming data